chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/test.md

 ![Second build in Chromatic with changes](/design-systems-for-developers/chromatic-second-build-from-pr.png)

 Review them to confirm whether they’re intentional (improvements) or unintentional (bugs).
-If you accept the changes, the test baselines will be updated, which means subsequent commits will be compared to the new baselines to detect bugs.
+If you accept the changes, the test baselines will be updated.
+That means subsequent commits will be compared to the new baselines to detect bugs.

 ![Reviewing changes in Chromatic](/design-systems-for-developers/chromatic-review-changes-pr.png)